sandwriter/menu_picture/README.md

 18. ~~image gallery.~~
 19. dynamic add images.
 20. return image results and add to images.
-21. image with text.
+21. ~~image with text.~~
 22. clickable images.
 23. ~~search images at the end of finger move.~~
-24. Fetch image from the search result and push to the grid view adapter.
+24. ~~Fetch image from the search result and push to the grid view adapter.~~
+25. Learn menu item.
+26. Update multiple menu items.

 # Bugs
 1. ../data/roast_pork.png.
 Background black* color result in rgb(255,0,0) exception.